neumino/neumino.github.io/movies.md

 ### Aquaman
 *Released on 2018-12-07, vote average 6.9*

-The film reveals the origin story of half-human, half-Atlantean Arthur Curry and takes him on the journey of his lifetime—one that will not only force him to face who he really is, but to discover if he is worthy of who he was born to be… a king.
+Arthur Curry learns that he is the heir to the underwater kingdom of Atlantis, and must step forward to lead his people and be a hero to the world.

 <iframe id="player"
 	type="text/html"